Tony-j77/Tony-j77/README.md

 ### Hello there!

-#### I made this github repo to store and display my projects in a central space.
+#### I made this github repo to store and display my projects in one place.

 I am currently a first year student at the University of British Columbia currently studying engineering.